 The maxillary line is a mucosal projection along the lateral nasal wall corresponding to lacrimomaxillary suture externally.
 The midportion of the line is called "M point".
 During endoscopic sinus and orbital procedures the maxillary line and M-point are very important and useful landmarks in pa...

-The maxillary sinus is a pyramid-shaped paranasal sinus within maxillary bone which drains via maxillary ostium into infundibulum, then through hiatus semilunaris into the middle meatus of the nose.
+The maxillary sinus is a paired pyramid-shaped paranasal sinus within maxillary bone which drains via maxillary ostium into infundibulum, then through hiatus semilunaris into the middle meatus of the nose.
 It is the largest of the paranasal sinuses.
-It is present at birth and it develops until around the age of 14 years.
+It is present at birth and it develops until a...

 Maxillary tori are analogous to mandibular tori and are composed of densely mineralised bone usually devoid of a medullary cavity.
 Unlike in the mandible, where they arise on the inner surface, when arising from the maxilla they may project both inwards (in which case they arise from the midline...